O Driscoll International Memorial Archive

 An Invitation to remember O Driscoll Ancestors

 O Driscolls worldwide now and in the years to come are invited to submit to the O Driscoll Archive, an account of their family story, past and present.
 The donation of a copy of any O Driscoll documentation, published or unpublished or material placed on the internet which relates to anyone descended from an O Driscoll worldwide, past and present will be much appreciated anytime.
 It will be preserved in the name of the donor for future O Driscoll family research purposes only.
-For a guide to making a submission of a family account, Click here.

 O Driscoll Clan Annual Remembrance Ceremony

 The O Driscoll Remembrance Ceremony honours, remembers and celebrates the lives of all who are descended from an O Driscoll who themselves are descended from some person named Ó Drisceoil who at one time lived on O Driscoll held lands in West Cork.
 The O Driscolls of West Cork are in turn descended from the Corcu Loígde tribe among whom were St. Ciarán, born in Cape Clear island and St. Fachtna of Ros Cairbre /Rosscarbery.
 All are remembered at the Annual O Driscoll Remembrance Ceremony and all are welcome to attend.